mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/release-notes/2.0.0/index.md

 <!-- - Updated to the latest version of cron-utils 9.0.0 and removed threeten-backport.
 This fixes a number of cron related issues in the underlying dependencies.
 Fixed a bug when task status was not updated after the task turned running (when querying embed=activeRuns).
 Fixes DCOS_OSS-5166 where metronome did not use the revive operation. -->

 # Known Issues and Limitations
 This section covers any known issues or limitations.
 These do not necessarily affect all customers, but might require changes to your environment to address specific scenarios.
-Where applicable, issue descriptions include one or more tracking identifiers, enclosed in parenthesis for reference.
+Where applicable, issue descriptions include one or more tracking identifiers for reference, enclosed in parentheses.

 - `/v2/pods` and `/v2/tasks` do not include any information about existing instances.
 (DCOS_OSS-5616)
 - Very large quota values can crash Mesos master.
 (DCOS-59695)